Cole Palmer returns as Rosenior makes five Chelsea changes vs Crystal Palace | OneFootball

 Article image:Cole Palmer returns as Rosenior makes five Chelsea changes vs Crystal Palace

-Chelsea are set to make a short trip across the capital to take on struggling Crystal Palace at Selhurst Park, looking to preserve their 17-match unbeaten run against the Eagles.
+Chelsea are set to make a short trip across the capital to take on struggling Crystal Palace at Selhurst Park, looking to preserve their 17-match unbeaten run against them.

 The Blues are chasing back-to-back Premier League wins for the first time since November, and could also extend their winning streak to three games on the bounce.